-With a stunning natural beauty along the Surma River, Sylhet is one of the most visited places in Bangladesh for foreign and national tourists.
-With rivers, hills, lakes, gardens, rainforests, and even waterfalls, you can easily lose your time exploring in nature.
-It is also here, that you will see just a handful of the vibrant shades of green that fill the country’s landscape.
+With stunning natural beauty along the Surma River, Sylhet is one of the most visited places in Bangladesh for foreign and national tourists.
+With rivers, hills, lakes, gardens, rainforests, and even waterfalls, you can easily lose your time exploring nature.
+You will also see just a handful of the vibrant shades of green that fill the country’s landscape.

 For those who are interested in temples, Bandarban is the place to go.
 This area has many Buddhist temples that you can explore and is nestled in a dramatic natural landscape with a lake and cascading waterfall.
 The people have also constructed a large statue of Buddha to honor their religion.

 While cities are often the main attraction, there are also a few points of interest that are sure to draw you in for a peek.

 As we mentioned above, the Sundarbans are world-famous and also a UNESCO World Heritage Site.
 As the area is so stunning and packed with exotic wildlife that we thought we would mention it again.

 The national animal, the Bengal tiger, lives in this area, and you can also find saltwater crocodiles, river terrapins, turtles, the Ganges river dolphins, and horseshoe crabs.
 With plenty of walking trails, you can escape to nature for a pleasant day.